GBonnaire/jspreadsheet-plugins-and-editors/README.md

 - [Download JSpreadsheet Pro](https://www.jspreadsheet.com)

-## Demo of plugins
+## Demos of plugins
-Demo of plugins premium and free for JSS v8+ are available on [Demo JSpreadsheet plugins GBonnaire.fr](https://demo.gbonnaire.fr/jss/)
+- Demo of plugins premium and free for JSS v8+ are available on [Demo JSpreadsheet plugins GBonnaire.fr](https://demo.gbonnaire.fr/jss/)
-Demo of plugins premium and free for JSS v7 are available on [Demo JSpreadsheet plugins GBonnaire.fr](https://demo.gbonnaire.fr/jExcel/)
+- Demo of plugins premium and free for JSS v7 are available on [Demo JSpreadsheet plugins GBonnaire.fr](https://demo.gbonnaire.fr/jExcel/)

 ## Premium plugins for v8Pro+
 You can buy premium plugin on [Web site plugins&editors JSpreadsheet Pro](https://repo.gbonnaire.fr/category/jspreadsheetpro) and install packages with NPM